Review of the Final Audio A4000

 Sound of the Final Audio A4000

-The Final Audio A4000 emphasizes the upper mids, treble, and upper treble, showing excellent performance in instrumental and percussion music, as well as tracks that mainly feature string and wind instruments, with strong high-frequency activity and cymbals.
-There is good extension and natural timbre in the high frequencies.
+The Final Audio A4000 emphasizes the upper mids, treble, and upper treble, showing excellent performance in instrumental and percussion music, as well as in tracks that predominantly feature string and wind instruments, with greater activity in the higher frequencies, and cymbals.
+There is good extension and naturalness in the high-frequency timbres.

-The mids of the A4000 sounded neutral to me, blending well with the rest of the frequency spectrum without being recessed or forward.
-In addition, I did not notice any masking issues in the midrange caused by bass activity.
+The midrange of the A4000 struck me as neutral, integrating well with the rest of the sound spectrum, without sounding recessed or overly forward.
+In addition, I did not perceive masking issues in the midrange region caused by bass activity.

 Final Audio A4000 in-ear monitor (IEM) earphones being used with the FiiO JM21 Digital Audio Player (DAP).